gitlabhq/gitlabhq/doc/gitlab_basics/command_line_commands.md

 ## In your Command Line or shell

-* To add a copy of the project's contents into your computer, go to your computer's shell and type the following command
+* To clone your project, go to your computer's shell and type the following command

 ```
 git clone PASTE HTTPS HERE
 ```

-* A copy of the project will be created in your computer.
+* A clone of the project will be created in your computer.
 You'll be able to find it stored as a regular file

 ## Basic commands